waigo/waigo/docs/guide.md

 # Configuration

-Configuration for your application is loaded during [startup](#startup) and is always accessible at `this.app.config` within your controllers.
+Configuration for your application is loaded during [startup](#startup) and is always accessible at `app.config` within your backend code and through the `config` variable within your view templates.

 The `config` folder path within your application holds the configuration files.
 Each configuration file exports a function which accepts the current